KorySchneider/tab/README.md

 You can also enter a URL by itself to go to it.

 Not all commands search websites.
-For example, the `r` command will take you to a subreddit rather than searching Reddit (e.g. `r;askreddit`).
-With this particular command you can also do things like `r;askreddit/top?t=month` to quickly get where you want to be.
+For example, the `r` command will take you to a subreddit rather than searching Reddit, e.g. `r;askreddit`.
+You can also do things like `r;askreddit/top?t=month` to quickly get where you want to be.

 If you enter a query but no command, the default command will be executed.
 The default default command is Google, but this can be changed in the options menu. <sup>(see [menus](#menus) section below)</sup>